magnus-leksell/zen-quote/README.md

 # Zen Quote

 Zen Quote is a Node.js RESTful API for accessing Zen Quotes from a SQLite3 database.
 Also provides a web UI that communicates with the API through javascript.
+It is based on the [Express](http://expressjs.com/) web framework and [Sequelize](https://sequelize.org/) ORM for accessing the database.

 https://github.com/magnus-leksell/zen-quote/